dariolupo/Daze_Theme/README.md

   - Sidebar: **Disabled**

 ## More info
-- The best way to use this theme without issues is using the suggested settings shown before
+- The best way to use this theme without issues is using the suggested settings shown above
 - The star rating display method based on user score is the following:
   - 0-20 = 1 star
   - 20-40 = 2 stars